homelabos/homelabos/docs/index.md

 - [EtherCalc](software/ethercalc) - Web Spreadsheet
 - [ERPNext](software/erpnext) Open Source ERP for Everyone.
 - [Folding@home](software/folding_at_home) Folding@home software allows you to share your unused computer power with scientists researching diseases.
+- [Gotify](software/gotify) - Server for sending and receiving messages in real-time per WebSocket
 - [Grocy](software/grocy) - ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home
 - [Grownetics](software/grownetics) - Open source environmental mapping with plant management and tracking
 - [Hubzilla](software/hubzilla) - a powerful platform for creating interconnected websites featuring a decentralized identity